|Abbreviation||FT / PT|

 2. Statements from two referees; and

-3. A TOEFL/IELTS score* if an applicant is not from an English teaching university.
+3. A TOEFL/IELTS score* if you are not from an English teaching university.

-*A score of 577 or above (paper-based test), 233 (computer-based test), or 90 (internet-based test) in TOEFL, or a minimum overall band of 7 with no subtest lower than 6.5 in IELTS is required.
+*A score of 550 or above (paper-based test), or 80 (internet-based test) in TOEFL, or a minimum overall band of 6 with no subtest lower than 5.5 in IELTS is required.